 - Are my relationships suffering?

-These questions are meant to get you thinking and based on how you answer some or all of them, you may be ready to come in for therapy and start on your path to a life that more closely resembles what you’ve always expected for yourself.
+These questions are meant to get you thinking and based on how you answer some or all of them, you may be ready to come in for therapy and start on your path to a life that more closely resembles what you’ve always expected and desired for yourself.
 Reach out to me today to further discuss if you’re ready to begin changing your life and if we’d be a good therapeutic fit.
 Call today – your future self will thank you for starting the process of making changes, NOW!